 Does Eating Breakfast Boost Your Metabolism?
 What Research Shows

 A lot of people feel guilty about skipping breakfast because they've heard it "slows down metabolism."
-This belief is widespread, but it's not well-supported by research.
-Here's what studies actually show about breakfast and metabolic rate.
+The belief is widespread.
+The research backing it isn't.
+Here's what studies actually show.

 The Claim: "Breakfast Kickstarts Your Metabolism"